 Foams are inherently thermodynamically unstable as a result of their high interfacial free energy.
-Foam decay caused by decrease in the interfacial free energy can be explained by many often-conflicting mechanisms and theories beyond the scope of this study.
-From these mechanisms we can, however, identify key parameters which can be measured indicating foam (in)stability such as:
+Foam decay caused by a decrease in the interfacial free energy can be explained by many often-conflicting mechanisms and theories beyond the scope of this study.
+From these mechanisms, we can, however, identify key parameters which can be measured indicating foam (in)stability such as:

-- Mean bubble size, indication of ripening/coalescence
+- Mean bubble size, an indication of ripening/coalescence

-Whilst shampoo lather is only required to be stable for the minute or two it is in use, structure and stability of the foam is key for customer perception of the product.
+Whilst shampoo lather is only required to be stable for the minute or two it is in use, the structure and stability of the foam is key for customer perception of the product.

 Shampoo foamability – making the foam